-If you’re planning on attending uni next year, then you’ll likely already be thinking about applying for a student loan to financially support your studies – if you haven’t already applied, that is.
-Whilst student loans are undoubtedly a great thing for students that may not be able to afford to attend university otherwise, they do come attached with a certain amount of confusion around eligibility, how to apply, and how it works when it comes to repayment.
+If you’re heading to uni, then you’re probably already thinking about a student loan to financially support your studies.
+Whilst student loans are undoubtedly great for students that may not be able to afford to attend university otherwise, they can be a little bit confusing to understand… especially when it comes down to being eligble, how you can apply and just, well… how it all works.

-In light of the recent changes to the repayment threshold for student loans in the UK, we’ve pulled together a guide to help you understand the student loan process, as well as what you might need to consider when applying for your loan.
+For this reason we’ve pulled together a guide to help you understand the student loan process, including information around what you might need to consider when applying for your loan.

 Understanding your student loan

-Your tuition fees loan will cover (unsurprisingly) your university tuition fees, and will automatically cover whichever course you decide to enrol in.
-Student Finance England will pay your tuition fees loan direct to the university, so you won’t actually see this money in your account at any point.
+Your tuition fees loan will cover (unsurprisingly) your university tuition fees, and will automatically cover whichever course you decide to enroll in.
+Student Finance will pay your tuition fees loan direct to the university, so you won’t actually see this money in your account at any point.

-Your maintenance loan will cover your cost of living whilst at uni, which could include your rent in halls or a student house, your food, travel, or just general living costs.
+Your maintenance loan will cover your cost of living whilst at uni.
+This could include your rent in halls or a student house, your food, travel, or just general living costs.
 The amount you can borrow for your maintenance loan will be dependent on your parents’ combined household income, so some students will receive a higher maintenance loan amount than others.

 Who can take out a student loan?